-Interstate 24 Interchange at SR-15 (Exit 134), Rural Interchange Improvement, MonteagleMarion/Grundy County
+Interstate 24 Interchange at State Route 15 (Exit 134)Marion/Grundy County

-This project is a Rural Interchange Improvement Program project proposed in the Governor’s FY23 budget.
-The intent of the Program is to modernize and rehabilitate interchanges which have largely remained unchanged since construction in the 1960s.
-The location overlapped a TDOT project that was under design to replace the SR-15 bridges over I-24 in Monteagle with similar twin structures.
+This project is a Rural Interchange Improvement Program project proposed in the Governor’s Fiscal Year 2023 budget.
+The intent of the program is to modernize and rehabilitate interchanges which have largely remained unchanged since construction in the 1960s.
+Several recommendations are being developed to realize the vision of the Rural Interchange Improvement Program, preparing the interchange for decades to come.

 The project is within Monteagle and provides access to Sewanee and Winchester to the southwest.
 The interchange also offers a detour route north to Pelham along US 41, which parallels I-24.
 Exit 127 at SR 50 is 7 miles to the northwest and Exit 135 is 1.5 miles to the east.
 This interchange is the last westbound exit before descending approximately 800-ft along steep grades.
 A rest area is present to the west and an eastbound truck inspection station is to the east.